Djnirds1984/SULIT-WIFI-by-AJC/README.md

 ---

 ## Troubleshooting

+### GPIO Error: `Failed to setup coin slot ...
+EINVAL: invalid argument, write`
+This is a common and frustrating error on modern Raspberry Pi OS versions.
+*   **Cause**: The application does not have sufficient permission from the operating system to access the GPIO hardware device (`/dev/gpiochip*`).
+*   **Solution**: You must follow all steps in **Step 4.2: Permissions** exactly, especially Step 4.2.3 which creates the `udev` rule.
+This is a permanent fix that correctly sets hardware permissions on every boot.
+A reboot is required after applying the fix.

 ### Error: `FATAL: The PGPASSWORD environment variable is not set.`
 This is the most common setup error.